-Next, the brand must figure out where should they put their ear on.
+Next, the brand must figure out where should they put its ear on.
 In simpler terms, a brand should know which platforms they need to pay attention to.
 Facebook, Instagram, Pinterest, Google searches, LinkedIn, etc.

 Thirdly, how to identify these conversations.
-Through direct mentions of the brand, social media handles, and/or product names, hashtags, campaign names and relevant keywords, names of important people in the company, topics related to the brand.
+Through direct mentions of the brand, social media handles, and/or product names, hashtags, campaign names and relevant keywords, names of important people in the company, and topics related to the brand.
 And all these points to study the competitors as well.

 A great example of it is the following post, where Starbucks was not tagged with its official twitter handle, yet the brand was able to identify it online thanks social listening and respond to it, thus improving their customer engagement.

 2) Empathize with the audience & respond fast